sitebay/docs/articles/guides/platform/manager/grafana-fast-as-possible/index.md

 ---
 slug: grafana-analytics-fast-as-possible
-description: "My Site Bay includes Grafana for analytics and dashboards"
+description: "My SiteBay includes Grafana for analytics and dashboards"
 keywords: ['dns','members.sitebay.org','reverse dns']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 published: 2024-04-13
 modified_by:
-  name: Site Bay
+  name: SiteBay
 title: "Supercharge Your WordPress Site with Grafana Analytics"
 title_meta: "Seamless Integration with Grafana for Insightful Dashboards and Metrics"
-authors: ["Site Bay"]
+authors: ["SiteBay"]
 ---

-Site Bay introduces Grafana, an open-source platform for monitoring and observability, integrated with our powerful WordPress hosting.
+SiteBay introduces Grafana, an open-source platform for monitoring and observability, integrated with our powerful WordPress hosting.
 Grafana lets you visualize, alert on, and understand your metrics no matter where they are stored.
 Create, explore, and share dashboards with your team to turn data into actionable insights.

 Comprehensive Monitoring: Keep track of your WordPress site’s performance, availability, and health.

-Access Grafana: Find Grafana in your Site Bay dashboard.
+Access Grafana: Find Grafana in your SiteBay dashboard.
 It's pre-integrated, saving you setup time.

 Unlocking User Insights with Grafana and PostHog Integration Introduction